Molarbuffalo/whot/readme.md

     > $ emailspam
     Please enter your email: yeet@gmail.com
     Please enter your password: yeetmas
-    Please enter the subject of the email: d
-    Please input your message: d
-    Please enter the targets email:  yeet2@gmail.com
+    Please enter the subject of the email: Hey Mate enjoy these 900 Emails Please input your message: yeet yeet yeet, enjoy the emails Please enter the targets email:  yeet2@gmail.com
     Number Of Emails: 999

 ### 5. gmailbrute

-This will brute a targeted gmail account (Must Be Gmail) using the dictionary attack method, you must have a password list.
+This will brute a targeted gmail account using the dictionary attack method, you must have a password list.

 Example format: